 In the European Union, various directives and voluntary standards regulate the design, manufacture and labeling of and clinical trials and adverse event reporting for medical devices.
 Devices may only be placed in the market in the European Union if they comply with the essential requirements of a relevant directive and bear the CE mark.
 Manufacturers must demonstrate that their devices comply with the relevant essential requirements through a conformity assessment procedure.
 The method for assessing conformity varies depending on the type and class of the product, but normally involves a combination of self-assessment by the manufacturer and a third-party assessment by a notified body, an independent and neutral institution appointed by a country to conduct the conformity assessment.
 This third-party assessment will include a review of documentation relating to the device and may consist of an audit of the manufacturer's quality system and specific testing of the manufacturer's device.
 Successful completion of a conformity assessment procedure allows a manufacturer to issue a declaration of conformity with the requirements of the relevant directive and affix the CE mark to the device.
 Devices that bear the CE mark may be commercially distributed throughout the member states of the European Union and other countries that comply with or mirror the medical device directives.
 A notified body has granted us a certificate of compliance with the International Organization for Standardization, (ISO) 13485:2003 Quality Management System.
 Compliance with this standard establishes the presumption that our quality system conforms with the essential requirements or the relevant directive.
 We have successfully completed the conformity assessment procedure and affixed the CE Mark to our Isolator Synergy clamps, allowing us to commercialize those clamps in the European Union for the treatment of cardiac arrhythmias, including atrial fibrillation.
 Our Isolator Synergy pens, Coolrail linear pen and Isolator Synergy Access clamps are CE Marked to ablate soft tissue.
 Our Isolator linear pen is CE marked to ablate cardiac tissue and temporarily pace, sense, record, and stimulate during evaluation of cardiac arrhythmias.
 Our cryosurgery devices are CE Marked for the treatment of cardiac arrhythmias.
 Our AtriClip LAA Exclusion System is CE marked for occlusion of the heart's left atrial appendage.
-Our Fusion Ablation System is CE marked for use in the treatment of atrial fibrillation, by ocagulating cardiac tissue involved in the conduction of the arrhythmia.
-The Fusion System is also intended for use in the treatment of atrial fibrillation, by ablating cardiac tissue involved in the conduction of the arrhythmia.
-The Fusion System is also intended for use in the treatment of atrial fibrillation, by ablating cardiac tissue involved in the conduction of the arrhythmia and to provide transient cardiac pa
+Our Fusion Ablation System is CE marked for the treatment of cardiac arrhythmias, such as atrial fibrillation, by coagulating cardiac tissue involved in the conduction of the arrhythmia.
+The Fusion System is also intended for use in the treatment of atrial fibrillation, by ablating cardiac tissue involved in the conduction of the arrhythmia and to provide transient cardiac pacing, sensing, recording and stimulation for the assessment of electrical isolation / conduction block of ablation lesions in the surgical treatment of arrhythmias.
+The AFfirm Bipolar Pacing Probe is CE marked to provide transient cardiac pacing or recording for the assessment of electrical isolation / conduction block of ablation lesions in the surgical treatment of cardiac arrhythmias.